 - Sign in to your "Recovery email" page in My Account.

 - Add a recovery email.

 - Change your recovery email: Next to your email address, select Edit .

 - Enter your recovery email address.

 Your recovery address should be an email address that you use regularly.

 If you use Gmail, you might have added a recovery email address to your account when you first signed up.

 If you don't use Gmail, your default recovery address is the email address you used to sign up for your account (for example: firstname.lastname@example.org).

-- You can't sign in to Google
+- If you can't sign in to Google

-- You've forgotten your password
+- If you've forgotten your password